 Product Perspective

-Web Design relates to the front end of the UPOD system – the components that users will interact with.
-Since the front end is only a part of the entire system, some features supported by the site will be outlined in a different requirement document.
-Interfacing between the various sections of the project will be outlined in section 2.1.3 of this requirement document.
-More detail will be added during the analysis phase.
+Web Design relates to the front end of the UPOD system – the components that users will interact with on the website.
+Since the front end is only a part of the entire system, other features supported by the site are outlined in different requirement documents.
+Interfacing between the various sections of the project under section 2.1.3 of this requirement document.
+More detail will be added during the analysis phase and as the project develops.

 System Interfaces